MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

 |@azure boards unlink	| Unlink a project from this channel|
 |@azure boards feedback	| Report a problem or suggest a feature |

-## Configure Azure DevOps Services Tabs in Microsoft Teams
+## Configure Azure DevOps Services tabs in Microsoft Teams

 1. To bring your Kanban board or Dashboard into Microsoft Teams, click the '+' ('add new tab') button on the top nav of your team channel.
 Find the Website icon and add the link to your Azure DevOps board or dashboard.